Home > Digital technologies > Cybersecurity > OSINT, cyber intelligence techniques at the service of your business

 1. Information overload

 The massive amount of data available can quickly become overwhelming.
-According to a study, 61% data teams feel overwhelmed by the mass of information to process.
-CISOs must therefore develop effective strategies to filter and prioritize relevant information.
+According to one study, 61% of data teams feel overwhelmed by the mass of information they have to process.
+CISOs therefore need to develop effective strategies for filtering and prioritising relevant information.

 2. Data reliability

-Not all information found through OSINT is necessarily reliable or current.
-This is why professionals must develop a keen critical sense and implement rigorous verification processes to ensure the quality of the information used.
+Not all the information found via OSINT is necessarily reliable or up to date.
+This is why professionals need to develop an acute critical sense and implement rigorous verification processes to ensure the quality of the information used.

 3. Respect for privacy

-Although the information collected is publicly accessible, its use must be done in compliance with data protection and privacy laws.
-Professionals must be particularly vigilant not to cross the line between legitimate information collection and invasion of privacy.
+Although the information collected is publicly accessible, it must be used in compliance with data protection and privacy laws.
+Professionals must be particularly careful not to cross the line between legitimate information gathering and invasion of privacy.

 4. Legal framework

-The use of OSINT must be done within a strict legal framework.
-In fact, investigators must ensure that their practices comply with current laws and regulations, particularly with regard to the collection and processing of personal data.
+OSINT must be used within a strict legal framework.
+Investigators must ensure that their practices comply with the laws and regulations in force, particularly with regard to the collection and processing of personal data.

-OSINT represents a powerful tool for cybersecurity professionals in their mission to protect their organization's information systems.
-Integrating it wisely into your security arsenal constitutes a strategic resource.
+OSINT is a powerful tool for cybersecurity professionals in their mission to protect their organisation's information systems.
+Incorporating it judiciously into your security arsenal is a strategic resource.

-By providing a better understanding of the organization's threat environment and online exposure, OSINT helps significantly strengthen the overall security posture.
-However, its effective use requires a thoughtful and structured approach, taking into account the technical, ethical and legal challenges it raises.
+By providing a better understanding of the threat environment and the company's online exposure, OSINT helps to significantly strengthen the overall security posture.
+However, its effective use requires a considered and structured approach, taking into account the technical, ethical and legal challenges it raises.

-This is why mastering OSINT has become an essential skill for any professional wishing to excel in cybersecurity.
-As such, ORSYS offers more than 170 international cybersecurity training and certifications within its Cyber Academy, thus meeting all needs.
+This is why mastery of OSINT has become an essential skill for any professional wishing to excel in cybersecurity.
+ORSYS offers more than 170 international training courses and certifications in cybersecurity within its Cyber Academyto meet every need.

 Our expert